Learnable real-time inference of molecular composition from diffuse spectroscopy of brain tissue

 As mentioned in the introduction, inference of absolute chromophore concentrations from an optical spectrum is a challenging task due to multiple physical effects shaping the reflection spectrum.
-Thus, we instead aim to predict the changes in concentrations from changes in the spectrum upon temporal brain matter monitoring, Eq. \ref{dBBL}.
+Thus, we instead aim to predict the changes in concentrations from changes in the spectra, Eq. \ref{dBBL}.

-\paragraph{Datasets creation.}
+\subsection{Datasets creation.}

-In our method, we use a supervised data-driven approach by creating a dataset of spectra-concentration pairs to train a neural network.
+In our method, Fig. 1, we use a supervised data-driven approach by creating a dataset of attenuation-concentration pairs to train a neural network (by attenuation, or more precisely the change of it, we imply the logarithm of the reflection: $\Delta A = \log I_R^2 - \log I_R^1$).
 We employ two different strategies to create the dataset:

-a) The first strategy directly utilizes the Beer-Lambert law to generate the training dataset pairs.
-We randomly sample values for two sets of the molecular composition $\{c^1_i\}$ and $\{c^2_i\}$ using the Dirichlet distribution for each.
-Such distribution ensures the physiological plausibility as the concentrations of molecules should sum up to one, $\sum_i{c^j_i}=1$ ($j\in\{1,2\}$).
-If scattering is included in Eq. \ref{dBBL}, the corresponding parameters $s$ and $b$ in the rational function $s\lambda^{-b}$ describing the scattering process are sampled as well \cite{jacques2013optical}.
-Subsequently, we independently input these two sets of values into the Beer-Lambert law to obtain the synthetic reflection spectra.
-The difference in spectra $\delta I_R = I_R^2-I_R^1$ and corresponding $\{\delta c_i\}$ (plus $s$ and $b$ in the scattering case) are used for the training.
+a) The first strategy directly utilizes the modified Beer-Lambert law to generate the training dataset pairs $(\Delta A, \{ \delta c_i\})$ with $\Delta A$ being the difference in attenuation between two spectra and $\{\delta c_i\}$ the corresponding differences in concentration of chromophores, Fig. 2 (a).
+For each chromophore, we randomly sample values for changes in the molecular composition $\{ \delta c_i\}$ using the uniform distribution within physiologically plausible ranges.
+These ranges were determined based on values typically used in the literature, and further details are provided in the appendix.

+If scattering is included in Eq. \ref{dBBL}, we may assume it to be of rational form: